zteitler/2021C-405/_papers/term-paper-topic.md

 The upshot is that it's okay to choose a paper or book and only plan to cover part of it in your term paper!
+For example, if you are interested in algebraic statistics, then you don't have to cover the entire book by Seth Sullivant, or even a whole chapter--you can choose a specific topic within that book to focus on.